kalakuriphani/p2-reacher-ddpg/README.md

    -  <a href="https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Windows_x86_64.zip">Windows 64</a>

 ## To Train the agent
-following command to train and run the agent. <br>
+Run the following command to train and run the agent. <br>
+python train_agent.py

+## Run the agent
+To Run the use the following command <br>
-python main.py
+python run_agent.py